 Have you ever wondered how to get revenge on your ex boyfriend without having to disembark from the standards and dignity that you are trying to rebuild after your breakup?
-We’ve all thought about it and we’ve all gone there.
+I know I have.

 I don’t want to not be real with you guys and give you a lecture about how I believe that wanting revenge on an ex is wrong.
 If you want revenge on an ex, guess what?
 You’re normal.
-No judgment here, just simplicity and straightforward answers.
+There’s no judgment here, just simplicity and straightforward answers.

 Is getting revenge on your ex boyfriend even possible??

 What if I told you there was a way you could get revenge on your ex boyfriend but also, keep your dignity intact, stay classy, and build back your self-love in the process?

 How to get revenge on your ex boyfriend in 10 steps…